FiacreR/CellularAutomata/README.md

 # Emergence

-Personal repo about structures and their emergin properties: https://fiacrerougieux.github.io/emergence/
+Personal repo about structures and their emerging properties: https://fiacrerougieux.github.io/emergence/